 NCDOT sponsored free public transportation services during the 6-day First Flight Centennial Celebration, from December 12 to 17, 2003, at the Wright Brothers National Memorial in Kill Devil Hills.
-No public parking was provided at Wright Brothers so the plan was "designed to get attendees to and from the events as efficiently as possible and minimize the impact to local residents" according to the NCDOT press release.
+No public parking was provided at Wright Brothers so a plan was developed "to get attendees to and from the events as efficiently as possible and minimize the impact to local residents" according to the NCDOT press release.
 NCDOT hired Transportation Management Services (TMS), a company based in Vienna, VA that specializes in transportation planning and management for special events to help develop the transportation plan.
-Service characteristics of the service are detailed in Table 6.
-According to an issue of the Transportation Research Board's TR News, the transportation services met with much success and served 30,000 visitors of the 35,000 visitors (86%) per day.
-74
+Service characteristics are detailed in Table 5.
+According to an issue of the Transportation Research Board's TR News, the transportation services met with much success and served 30,000 visitors of the approximately 35,000 visitors (86%) per day.
+76